Jan-Michael Gambill: Early life

 Gambill spent the early years of his life in the countryside of Spokane, Washington.
-He currently resides in both Los Angeles, California and Kailua-Kona, Hawaii with his partner, architect and developer Malek Alqadi.
+He currently resides in both Los Angeles and Kailua-Kona, Hawaii with his partner, architect and developer Malek Alqadi.
 While Jan-Michael has been sponsored by car manufacturer Jaguar, he also supports real-life Jaguars and tigers through Cat Tales Zoological Park, an organization dedicated to saving the lives of big cats.
 Gambill has also raised money for his long-time friend Sir Elton John's charity, the Elton John AIDS Foundation.

-Gambill's high-profile career as a professional athlete has evolved into coaching world-class tennis players as well as being an international analyst for BeIn sports.
+Gambill's career as a professional athlete has evolved into coaching tennis players as well as being an international analyst for BeIn sports.
 Gambill was also sponsored by Prince for both his racquets and apparel.

 Tennis career

 1996–2005

 Gambill began playing tennis at the age of five, looking up to multiple Grand Slam singles titlists Jimmy Connors and John McEnroe.
-He has defeated, amongst other top players, former World No. 1s, Roger Federer, Carlos Moyá, Lleyton Hewitt, Gustavo Kuerten, Marcelo Rios, Jim Courier, Pete Sampras, and Andre Agassi, as well as Grand Slam champions Michael Chang, Thomas Johansson, Sergi Bruguera, and Gastón Gaudio.
+He has defeated, amongst other top players, former World No. 1s, Roger Federer, Carlos Moyá, Lleyton Hewitt, Gustavo Kuerten, Marcelo Ríos, Jim Courier, Pete Sampras, and Andre Agassi, as well as Grand Slam champions Michael Chang, Thomas Johansson, Sergi Bruguera, and Gastón Gaudio.
 His best performances at Grand Slams have been reaching the quarterfinals of Wimbledon in 2000 and the fourth round of the US Open in 2002.
 His run at Wimbledon in 2000 saw him beat Lleyton Hewitt, Fabrice Santoro, Paul Goldstein and Thomas Enqvist before losing to eventual champion Pete Sampras.
 His run to the final of the 2001 Miami Masters included wins over Hewitt, Gaudio, and Thomas Enqvist.
-He was coached by his father Chuck Gambill (1947–2020), who coached Jan-Michael's younger brother Torrey, who was also pro tennis player.
+He was coached by his father Chuck Gambill (1947–2020), who coached Jan-Michael's younger brother Torrey, who was also a professional tennis player.

 Throughout his career, Gambill was hampered by numerous injuries.
 Most prominently, while still in the world's top 40, he suffered a recurring shin condition, which severely limited him on the ATP Tour after 2004.
 He also started serving harder to try and compensate for lack of movement, which resulted in a shoulder injury.

 Post–2005

-Gambill played for the Boston Lobsters in the World Team Tennis league from 2008 on, alongside other successful American players such as Andre Agassi, John Isner, and Robby Ginepri.
+Gambill played for the Boston Lobsters in the World Team Tennis league from 2008 onwards, alongside other successful American players such as Andre Agassi, John Isner, and Robby Ginepri.

 In September 2009, Gambill reached the semifinals of the USA F23 Futures tournament (losing to second seed Michael McClune) in his first pro match of the year.

 He competed in three Challenger events in 2010, and reached the quarterfinals of the USA F25 Futures in Irvine, California.
 Since October 2010, Gambill has not competed on the pro tour.

-Since July 2011, he has coached top 10 player Coco Vandeweghe, his former Boston Lobsters teammate, on the WTA Tour.
+Since July 2011, he has coached top 10 player CoCo Vandeweghe, his former Boston Lobsters teammate, on the WTA Tour.
 In 2017, he coached top 50 player Jared Donaldson on the ATP Tour.
 As of 2020, he is currently in broadcasting and television as a Sports Analyst on the Tennis Channel.

 Personal life

-Gambill is gay and in a relationship with architectural designer and model Malek Alqadi.
+Gambill is gay and in a relationship with architectural designer and developer Malek Alqadi.